Welcome to CAPS

 Your bottom line is important.
 CAPS makes attaining a high-quality education possible by working to identify prior credit that can be applied to your program and helping you find financial aid and scholarship opportunities.

-Curiosity never retires.
-The Osher Lifelong Learning Institute (OLLI) at Washington University is a membership community designed for curious learners age 50+.
+CAPS Osher Lifelong Learning Institute (OLLI) at WashU, is a membership community designed for curious learners age 50+.
+Members enjoy a variety of peer-led classes exploring, arts, history, current events and more.

 English Language Programs

-The Washington University English Language Programs are designed to strengthen and advance the English language capacities of those who speak English as an additional language, facilitating students’ and scholars’ academic and professional success at the university and beyond.
+CAPS English Language Programs (ELP) are designed to strengthen and advance the English language capacities of those who speak English as an additional language, facilitating students’ academic and professional success at the university and beyond.

 Prison Education Project

-The Washington University School of Continuing & Professional Studies (CAPS) Prison Education Project (PEP) offers a college education to incarcerated students at the Missouri Eastern Correctional Center (MECC) in Pacific, Missouri, and the Women’s Eastern Reception, Diagnostic and Correctional Center (WERDCC) in Vandalia, Missouri.
+CAPS Prison Education Project (PEP) is a transformative program that offers a college education to incarcerated students at the Missouri Eastern Correctional Center and the Women’s Eastern Reception, Diagnostic and Correctional Center.

 Start your journey with a CAPS student recruiter